Skip to content

 sentinel port Manage port allocations

-Run sentinel run --help to see process runtime options including --user, --startup-timeout, --nice, and --ionice.
+Run sentinel run --help to see process runtime options including --user, --startup-timeout, --instances, --nice, and --ionice.

 Process Management